SAP/sap-btp-service-operator/README.md

      Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.

-    If you don't have the access to the pre-delete pod, use kubectl to view details about the failed resource and check its status.
+   If you don't have the access to the pre-delete job, use kubectl to view details about the failed resource and check its status.

 ## Contributions